ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 - Based on [MicroProfile](https://microprofile.io/).
 - Persist order data to a MySQL database.
+- Transmit stock to Inventory using RabbitMQ
 - OAuth 2.0 protected APIs
-- Devops - TBD
-- Deployment options for local, Docker Container-based runtimes, Minikube environment and ICP/BMX.
+- Deployment options for Minikube environment and ICP.

 ### How it works